bfaloona/Indy/README.md

 Compatibility
 -------------

-Indy supports MacOS, *nix, and MS Windows and runs on the following ruby flavors:
+Indy was developed on MacOS, and should support MS Windows.
+Travis builds run the following ruby flavors:

+  - 2.4.3
+  - 2.3.6
-  - 2.2.1
+  - 2.2.9
   - 1.9.3
-  - 1.8.7
-  - ree
-  - jruby-1.7.20
+  - jruby (?)
-  - rbx-2.2.7
+  - rbx-3 (?)

 LICENSE
 -------

 (The MIT License)

-Copyright (c) 2010 Franklin Webber
+Copyright (c) 2010 Franklin Webber, Brandon Faloona

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the